Payback (1999 film): Critical reception

+Legacy

+Dan Houser and James Worrall cited Payback as a primary influence in creating the 2001 video game Grand Theft Auto III.

 Director's cut

 Helgeland's version, Straight Up: The Director's Cut, was released on DVD, Blu-ray, and HD DVD on April 10, 2007, after an October 2006 run at the Austin Film Festival.
-The Director's Cut version features a female Bronson, that is never seen only heard over the phone voiced by Sally Kellerman, does not include the voice-over by Porter and several Bronson-related scenes, and has a different film score composed by Scott Stambler.
+The Director's Cut version features a female Bronson (who is never seen but only heard over the phone voiced by Sally Kellerman), does not include the voice-over by Porter and several Bronson-related scenes, and has a different film score composed by Scott Stambler.
 The film also features alternative color grading, and does not utilize the bleach bypass process present in the theatrical cut.

 During their scuffle (which is longer than in the theatrical version and was the main source of controversy), Porter earlier tells Lynn that his picture with Rosie was taken before they met, thereby rendering her jealousy unjustified.
 This version has an entirely different, ambiguous ending where Porter is seriously wounded in a train station shootout and driven off by Rosie.

 A June 4, 2012, look at "movies improved by directors' cuts" by The A.V.
 Club described Payback: Straight Up as "a marked improvement on the unrulier original."